unicode-org/message-format-wg/spec/formatting.md

 _Pattern selection_ is not supported for _fallback values_.

-When there are multiple _declarations_ for the same _variable_, the fallback string is formatted based on the _expression_ of the first declaration of that _variable_.
+When there are multiple _declarations_ for the same _variable_, or when a _declaration_ redefines a _variable_ that is externally defined, the fallback string is formatted based on the _expression_ of the first local declaration of that _variable_.

 > For example, attempting to format the following message:
 >